bcrodrigo/capstone_project/README.md

 	- [x] Using `02_fire_dataset` train VGG19 with transfer learning, using the same hyperparameters as [authors](https://doi.org/10.1155/2022/5358359).
 	- [x] Train ResNet18 with `02_fire_dataset` using same hyperparameters as [authors](https://doi.org/10.1155/2022/5358359).
 3. Investigate segmentation of images
-	- Item cancelled, as it is out of scope.
+	- [x] Item cancelled, as it is out of scope.
 Will have to revisit for a future project.
 4. Make a new version of the `03_the_wildfire_dataset`
 	- [ ] Convert to square images of 250 x 250
 5. Compare VGG19 and ResNet
 	- [ ] What is the nature of false positives and false negatives?
-	- [ ] Establish what is the most important metric for real-world deployment of these models.
+	- [ ] What is the most important metric for real-world deployment of these models?
-	- [ ] How do models perform doing predictions from images with confounding elements `03_the_wildfire_dataset` ?
+	- [ ] How do models perform doing predictions from images with confounding elements (smoke, sunlight) from `03_the_wildfire_dataset` ?
 	- [ ] Can the models be re-trained with the `03_the_wildfire_dataset` and still perform well on unseen data?